Troubleshooting a Polar watch with built-in GPS (GNSS)

 Set GPS recording on in the sport profile settings in the Flow app or web service.
 Remember to sync the settings to your watch.

-Go to Settings > General settings > About your product/About your watch > A-GPS exp. date.
+- Go to Settings > General settings > About your watch, then check A-GPS expiration date

-Keep your arm stationary and raised above the level of your chest during the search.
+- Keep your arm stationary and raised above chest level.

-Avoid touching the device during the satellite search.
+- Avoid touching the device while the watch searches for satellite signals.

-Ignite, Vantage M, Vantage V: The circle around the GPS icon will turn green when the GPS is ready.
+Ignite, Vantage M: The circle around the GPS icon will turn green when the GPS is ready.

 Note that as GPS was the first Global Navigation Satellite System (GNSS), and is the most widely used system, the term GPS is still commonly used when referring to all types of GNSS.
 However, the correct term is GNSS, which is an umbrella term that covers all global satellite positioning systems, including GPS.